b1luu/cse15l-lab-reports/lab1.md

 Step 3: Type in the terminal and write ` ssh [Username (paste what you copied previously here)] ` + ` @ieng6.ucsd.edu ` followed by pressing **Enter**
-> Your command should look similar to this:
-Code: ` ssh cs15lsp23zz@ieng6.ucsd.edu ` where zz is used to create a general instance.
+> Your command should look similar to this: ` ssh cs15lsp23zz@ieng6.ucsd.edu ` where zz is used to create a general instance.

 ![image](https://user-images.githubusercontent.com/120772535/231036552-914fa7c5-4eb1-42dc-b0e1-c583de489cec.png)